Third Place and the Starbucks empire: the customer experience at the heart of strategy

 In any case, the way Starbucks designs its stores, and its service serves as a “prosthesis” of the third place for medium and large cities, increasingly lacking in public spaces for congregating and socializing.

-Considering Oldenburg’s theory and Starbucks’ successful business model, more and more, consumer/customer experience strategists consider the idea of the third place, which includes the user experience, generally thought of in technological terms – for systems, applications, websites, etc.
+Considering Oldenburg’s theory and Starbucks’ successful business model, more and more, customer experience strategists consider the idea of the third place, which includes carefully experience designing.

-Below are a series of fronts in which the third place promotes the consumer experience.
+Below are a series of fronts in which the third place promotes the customer experience.

 In the third place, the idea is to make customer service not only satisfactory but excellent.